Priti Patel

-Dame Priti Sushil Patel (born 29 March 1972) is a British politician who has served as Shadow Foreign Secretary since November 2024, having previously served as Home Secretary from 2019 to 2022.
-A member of the Conservative Party, she was Secretary of State for International Development from 2016 to 2017.
-Patel has served as Member of Parliament (MP) for Witham since 2010.
+Dame Priti Sushil Patel (born 29 March 1972) is a British politician who has served as Member of Parliament (MP) for Witham since 2010.
+She previously served as Home Secretary from 2019 to 2022.
+A member of the Conservative Party, she was Secretary of State for International Development from 2016 to 2017 and Shadow Foreign Secretary from 2024 to 2026.
 She is ideologically on the right wing of the Conservative Party; she considers herself to be a Thatcherite and has attracted attention for her socially conservative stances.

 Patel was born in London to a Ugandan-Indian family.
 She was educated at Keele University and the University of Essex.
-Inspired to get involved in politics by the Conservative prime minister Margaret Thatcher, she was involved with the Referendum Party before switching allegiance to the Conservatives.
+Inspired to get involved in politics by the Conservative Prime Minister Margaret Thatcher, Patel was involved with the Referendum Party before switching allegiance to the Conservatives.
 She worked for the public relations consultancy firm Weber Shandwick for several years before seeking a political career.
 After she unsuccessfully contested Nottingham North at the 2005 general election, the new Conservative leader David Cameron recommended Patel for the Party's "A-List" of prospective parliamentary candidates.

 She was first elected MP for Witham, a new seat in Essex, at the 2010 general election.
 As a backbencher, Patel was Vice-Chair of the Conservative Friends of Israel and co-wrote a number of papers and books, including After the Coalition (2011) and Britannia Unchained (2012).
 Under the coalition government of Cameron, she served as Exchequer Secretary to the Treasury from 2014 to 2015.
 After the 2015 UK general election, Cameron promoted her to Minister of State for Employment, attending Cabinet.